jeslec/Project2_SpotifyStreamer/README.md

 ## EVALUATION CRITERIA <a name="evaluation-criteria"></a>

+These are the criteria used by the Android Nanodegree code reviewers.
+In order for a project to be a success, and therefore for us to be able to move on to the next project, the Spotify Streamer app must meet all of them.

 ### User Interface - Layout <a name="evaluation-criteria-1"></a>
 * [Phone] UI contains a screen for searching for an artist and displaying a list of artist results.